zhu00121/WavRx/README.md

 # 👷 Data download and preparation

 Majority of the datasets require agreements to be signed for obtaining access.
-Please refer to the **Download links** in the table below to go to the data download pages and follows their instructions to obtain the data.
+Please refer to the **Download links** in the table below to obtain data.
+Most of them require contacting authors for data downloading.
 Once the data are downloaded, refer to the data prepration guide `data_prep.md` which helps to prepare the data in the required format.

 | **Dataset** | **Task**              | **Download links**                                                                        |
 | ----------------- | --------------------------- | ----------------------------------------------------------------------------------------------- |